Air-to-air Energy RecoverySystem

 Table 1 provides a summary of the components to measure to arrive at values needed to quantify the annual energy consumption of a heat recovery system.

 Table 1.
-Key values, components and measurements
+Key values and measurements to evaluate heat transfer.

 System Quantification